jeffpar/pcjs.v1/_posts/2017-11-05-introducing-programmable-calculator-js.md

 * [Machine](/modules/devices/machine.js)

-Since I'm not currently "compiling/transpiling" any of that code to ES5 (as I've done with every other PCjs machine to date), you have to be running a modern web-browser.
+Since I'm not currently "compiling/transpiling" any of that code to ES5 (as I've done with every other PCjs machine to date), you have to be running a modern web browser.
 I'll probably add an ES5 fall-back mechanism eventually, but for now, it's rather refreshing to be using modern JavaScript language features and not constantly worrying about backward-compatibility.